Best Practices for Skill Card Design

 - Give credit: Include any image credit/reference as text on the Alexa card.
 (Do not place them on the image).
 Don't use images from the Internet or images you do not have express written license to use.

 Think of the card as less of a receipt for a transaction and more of a part of the overall experience.
 Create unique experiences that build on the overall conversation.

 - Optimize the card for reading: Don't place transcripts of user's Alexa conversations on the card.
 Provide quick, easy-to-understand copy.

 - Make it delightful: Add moments of surprise and delight into the card.
-For example, the 4AFart skill has a funny phrase accompany the card when the audio is played.
+For example, the 4AFart skill displays a funny phrase on the card.